jamesrweb/codewars-api-client/README.md

 Schemas allow you to validate any data you may have or want.
 I have written the Schemas to validate responses from the Codewars API.

-Schemas exist under the `CodewarsKataExporter\Schemas` namespace and there are currently 4 schemas available for use:
+Schemas exist under the `CodewarsApiClient\Schemas` namespace and there are currently 4 schemas available for use:

 - The `AuthoredChallengesSchema` which validates the shape returned by the API for a set of challenges created by a user
 - The `ChallengeSchema` which validates the shape returned by the API for an individual challenge